croessus/collimator/README.md

 2. Click the button to start the camera.
 3. If not promopted for permission to your camera, enable it in your device settings and/or browser settings.
 4. Adjust the sliders for size and/or opacity for each color circle as needed.
-5. You have the option of writing down the size number to help you with your particular scope for quicker collimation the next time you do so.
+5. You may want to write down the size number to help you with your scope for quicker collimation the next time.
 6. Make sure your camera is centered over your focuser reliably.
 You may need to use a tool to hold your camera and/or smart phone steady.